dd2480-group8/jadx/report.md

 **Results from Lizard**

 File column contains the class, method name, line numbers (interval) of the code and source file path in the core module (/jadx-core).
+This output is from running: **lizard -s cyclomatic_complexity**.

 | Complexity | LOC | File  |
 |---|---|---|